sierramcarter7/Group-Project-2/README.md

 ## Questions
-Our first question focused on finding the average magnitude of the most frequent event type in each state during sever weather season (May-September)
+Our first question focused on finding the average magnitude of the most frequent event type in each state during sever weather season (May-September).
+This is an important question to consider because May to September is peak severe weather season.
+By focusing on the most frequent event type per state, this question highlights what each region is most commonly exposed to.
+Storm magnitude often correlates with potential damage.Our second question analyses tornado behavior in the midwest, comparing width and path length.
+This is a valuble question because the midwest region is a tornado hotspot, often experiencing some of the most destructive tornados in the country.
+Investigating the correlation between tornado width and path length can help identify patterns in tornado behavior that may help inform things like: preparedness strategies,emergency response plans, and infastructure design.

+## Manipulations Applied to the Dataset
+In order to maximize the relevancy of our question we had to manipulate and refine the data.
+For question 1 we refined the data to only include state,event type,month,magnitude,year, and date.
+State will idenfity the geogrphic location of events.Event type allows for filtering by the most frequent event type.
+Month restriction enables filtering from may through september.
+Year and date are used for time-trend breakdowns.For question 2 we filtered by state,average width, event type, and average length.
+State filters the data to midwest states only.
+Average width and length measures the average width and length by state to help identify how destructive the tornado is.
+Event type ensures we are refining to only tornado events.

+## Analysis and Results

+## Tableau Workbook